ulawil/cheatsheets/hibernate/n_plus_1.md

 ---

-- ‼️Eager fetching is not a solution, cause sometimes instead of using FetchMode.JOIN it falls back to FetchMode.SELECT to avoid cartesian product and we're still left with n + 1 selects
+- ‼️Eager fetching is not a solution, cause sometimes instead of using `FetchMode.JOIN` it falls back to `FetchMode.SELECT` to avoid cartesian product and we're still left with n + 1 selects

-- ‼️FetchMode.SUBSELECT is unpredictable so don't use it either
+- ‼️`FetchMode.SUBSELECT` is unpredictable so don't use it either